burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/README.md

 - Note that you should immediately toggle Fullscreen while in-game, as it resolves the Game Frame issue, and it improves performace on extremely low-powered hardware such as school chromebooks (for some reason)
 - Also, the game lags alot when spawning particle effects and/or when blocks change (Walkable Cheese blocks) / are destroyed on low-end hardware
+- And the Debug Console is toggleable using F5, but ChromeBooks can't access it.
+But either way it has no purpose, as commands aren't functional (See Closed Issue #2)

 ## Also fixes are not going to happen by me if at all